An Oracle Gradient Regularized Newton Method for Quadratic Measurements Regression

-We will compare our method to the iterative Wirtinger Flow (WF) method proposed by \cite{hgd19, hgd20}.
+We compare our method to the iterative Wirtinger Flow (WF) method proposed by \cite{hgd19, hgd20}.
 To guarantee the best recovery performance of WF, we use its suggested spectral initial points for WF.
-For the step size $\alpha$ of the updates, we keep the default setting if $\sigma=1$ and adjust it as $\alpha/\sigma$ otherwise for the sake of avoiding the increase of the objective function values.
-To demonstrate the performance of two algorithms, we report the success rate (defined by the rate of the successful recovery over the total trials), relative error, and CPU time (in second).
+For step size $\alpha$, we keep the default setting if $\sigma=1$ and adjust it as $\alpha/\sigma$ otherwise, to avoid the increase of the objective function values. {Furthermore, as noted in a survey paper \cite{fann20}, some phase retrieval algorithms can be extended to natural generalizations of phase retrieval problems.
+For example, it has been shown in \cite{kueng17} that Phaselift can be extended to low rank matrix recovery.
+Like in \cite{fann20}, we use the Phasepack toolbox \cite{chandra17} and adjust two kinds of algorithms, Phaselift and reweighted Wirtinger Flow (RWF), to the QMR.
+To demonstrate the performance of the four algorithms, we report the CPU time (in second), relative error, and success rate (defined by the rate of the number of successful recovery trials over the total trials).
+The relative error between $\hat{x}$ and $x^*$ is calculated by \bea{l} {\rm Relative~ error} := \frac{\min_{\theta\in[0,2\pi]}\|x^*-\hat{x}e^{j\theta }\|}{\|x^*\|} \eda where $j$ is the imaginary unit, $x^*$ is the true signal, and $\hat{x}$ is the solution obtained by a solver.
+We say that the recovery is successful if relative error $<10^{-5}$ for the noiseless case and relative error $ <5\times10^{-3}$ for the noisy case. }